Mkenyaa/Predict-Bike-Sharing-Demand-with-AutoGluon/readme.md

 * HTML export of the jupyter notebbook
 * Markdown or PDF file of the report

-Images or additional files needed to make your notebook or report complete can be also added.
+Images or additional files that are needed to make your notebook or report complete can be also added.

 ## Getting Started
 * Clone this template repository `https://github.com/eljandoubi/Predict-Bike-Sharing-Demand-with-AutoGluon.git` into AWS Sagemaker Studio (or local development).